Click here to track your progress on review topics with our

 Average 3.0 of 15 Ratings

 A 72-year-old male sustains the injury shown in Figure A as a result of a fall from a ladder.
-Following internal fixation for this fracture with a sliding hip screw, which of the following factors has been shown to be associated with increased collapse or sliding displacement?
+Which of the following factors has been shown to be associated with increased collapse or sliding displacement?

 Use of a long intramedullary device